 Sudbury Snowmobiling Snapshot – Staging Location

 Located in OFSC District 12, Sudbury (pop.
 160,000+) is Ontario’s largest urban centre north of the Greater Toronto Area (GTA).
 It offers big city services, amenities, shopping, nightlife and attractions to more than fill any non-sledding hours and desires.
-It’s also home to the Sudbury Trail Plan.
-This association of area snowmobile clubs is a pioneer of cooperative and coordinated regional grooming.
+It’s also the birthplace of the Sudbury Trail Plan.
+This association of area snowmobile clubs was a pioneer of cooperative and coordinated regional grooming.
 It now operates for all District 12 clubs.

 Together, these two attributes make Sudbury an ideal snowmobiling hub.
 And also a premier staging location for snowmobilers heading off to explore OFSC trails throughout Northeastern Ontario.
 What’s more, with access via the mostly four lane Highways 400 & 69, the 390-kilometre drive to Sudbury from the Greater Toronto Area and other points south is a breeze.